 - A cortisone or steroid injection

-A small percentage of you will not improve with the aforementioned treatments.
-Your shoulder hurts and your quality of life is poor.
+A small percentage of you will not improve with the these treatments.
+Your shoulder continues to hurt and your quality of life is poor.
 What other treatments can we offer you?

 Can Surgery Cure Rotator Cuff Tendinosis?

-This new process enables us to arthroscopically (minimally invasive) place a “bioinductive” patch over the area of rotator cuff tendinosis or even a partial rotator cuff tear.
-It finally offers us a BIOLOGICAL means of treating your shoulder pain.
+This new procedure enables us to arthroscopically (minimally invasive) place a “bioinductive” patch over the area of rotator cuff tendinosis or even a partial rotator cuff tear.
+The research shows that over time the patch can regenerate the rotator cuff tendon.
+We finally have a BIOLOGICAL means of treating your shoulder pain.
 Some early research shows the patch is healing degenerative rotator cuff partial tears and tendinosis.

-Once that patch is in position it begins to “induce” the rotator cuff to repair or regenerate itself.
-This has been shown to lead to healing of partial thickness rotator cuff tears, and reverse the degenerative changes.
-For those of you with rotator cuff tendinosis, but no tear — it is likely that this bioinductive patch will prevent your rotator cuff from degenerating further into a situation where you now have a partial rotator cuff tear.
+Once that patch is in position on the rotator cuff it begins to “induce” the rotator cuff to repair or regenerate itself.
+This has been shown to lead to healing of partial thickness rotator cuff tears, and potentially reverse the degenerative changes.
+For those of you with rotator cuff tendinosis, but no tear — it is possible that this bioinductive patch could prevent your rotator cuff from degenerating further into a situation where you now have a partial rotator cuff tear.

-The graphic below shows that patch in place and the resolution of the tendinosis and a partial tear.
+The graphic below shows that patch in place and the healing of the tendinosis and a partial rotator cuff tear.

-For too many years the orthopedic community has addressed rotator cuff tendinosis and partial tears from a mechanical perspective.
+For too many years the orthopedic community has addressed rotator cuff tendinosis and partial tears from a purely mechanical perspective.
 Short term relief of pain was possible … but many of you noticed that your pain returned months or years later.
 As research begins to reveal the underlying biological issues that are present, it is incumbent upon the agile companies in the sports medicine space to bring new technologies to address the biological cause of your pain.
-By addressing the biology and reversing the changes we have a chance of not only significantly improving your quality of life in the short term, but for many decades to come.
+By addressing the biology and attempting to reverse those changes we have a chance of not only significantly improving your quality of life in the short term, but for many decades to come.